-- 1. Make sure no short circuits between the motherboard and chassis. - 2.
+- Make sure that there are no short circuits between the motherboard and chassis. - 2.
 Disconnect all ribbon/wire cables from the motherboard, including those for the keyboard and mouse. - 3.
-Remove all add-on cards. - Install one CPU (making sure it is fully seated) and connect the chassis speaker and the power LED to the motherboard.
-(Check all jumper settings as well.) - Use only the correct type of CMOS onboard battery as recommended by the Manufacturer.
+Remove all add-on cards. - 4.
+Install one CPU (making sure it is fully seated) and connect the chassis speaker and the power LED to the motherboard.
+(Check all jumper settings as well.) - 5.
+Use only the correct type of CMOS onboard battery as recommended by the Manufacturer.
 Do not install the onboard battery upside down to avoid possible explosion.